IoannisVougias/DataAnalysisPortofolio/Economic Connectedness/README.md

 # About the Project

+Social capital, or the strength of an individual's social network and community, has been linked to a variety of outcomes such as education and health.
+However, the lack of social network data has hindered efforts to understand which types of social capital are most important for these outcomes.
+Using data on 21 billion Facebook friendships, this study measures and analyzes three types of social capital in the United States: connectedness between different types of people, social cohesion, and civic engagement.
+These measures vary significantly across areas, but are not highly correlated with each other.
+The study found that economic connectedness, or the share of high-socioeconomic status friends among individuals with low socioeconomic status, is a strong predictor of upward income mobility.
+Other social capital measures are not as strongly associated with economic mobility.

 This is a Data Analysis project to demonstrate my skills in Python programming language.
 This project includes five (5) .csv files, two (2) .dta files containg the datasets i used and one (1) .ipynb file containing the final code.

 This analysis contains several visual replications of figures in Python based on the the following papers.